How to Deploy Windows App Win32 Using Intune |Language Pack

 Assignments

 Let’s define which devices or users shall get the Windows Apps Win32 application.
-In this scenario, I’m going to deploy this to all devices (why can’t I use en GB OS? well I can use and avoid this scenario).
-Targeting in Intune is always via either Azure AD device or User groups.
+In this scenario, I’m going to deploy this to all devices (why can’t I use a GB OS?
+Well, I can use it and avoid this scenario).
+Targeting in Intune is always via either Azure AD devices or User groups.

-NOTE! – Any Win32 app deployed using Intune will not be automatically removed from the device when the device is retired.
+NOTE!
+Any Win32 app deployed using Intune will not be automatically removed from the device when it is retired.
 The app and the data it contains will remain on the device.
-If the app is not removed prior to retiring the device, the end-user will need to take explicit action on the device to remove the app.
+If the app is not removed prior to retiring the device, the end-user will need to take explicit action on the device to remove it.

-Let’s decide whether you want this application should be deployed as REQUIRED or AVAILABLE or UNINSTALL.
-There are three options available in Intune assignment.
+Let’s decide whether you want this application deployed as REQUIRED, AVAILABLE, or UNINSTALL.
+Intune assignment offers three options.

 • Required – Select the groups for which you want to make this app required.
 Required apps are installed automatically on enrolled devices.
 Some platforms may have additional prompts for the end-user to acknowledge before app installation begins.

-• Available for enrolled devices – Select the groups for which you want to make this app available.
-Available for enrolled devices apps are displayed in the Company Portal app and website for users to optionally install.
+• Available for enrolled devices—Select the groups for which you want to make this app available.
+Apps available for enrolled devices are displayed in the Company Portal app and website for users to install optionally.
 Available assignments are only valid for User Groups, not device groups.

 • Uninstall – Select the groups for which you want to uninstall the app.
 Apps with this assignment are uninstalled from managed devices in the selected groups if Intune has previously installed the application onto the device via an “Available for enrolled devices” or “Required” assignment on the same deployment.